- How does Nadex calculate the expiration value for futures, forex, and economic event contracts?

 Expiration value calculation for currencies:

-- Remove the highest and lowest three prices
+- Remove the highest 3 prices and lowest 3 prices.

-- Take the average of the remaining four prices and round to one decimal point past the precision of the underlying market
+- Take the arithmetic average of the remaining 4 prices and round to one decimal point past the precision of the underlying market

-In addition to futures and currencies, Nadex offers binary options on economic events and Bitcoin.
+In addition to futures and currencies, Nadex offers binary options on economic events.
 The settlement process for those markets is straightforward:

 The expiration value is the figure released by the designated reporting body.
 For example, the weekly jobless claims number is reported by the US Bureau of Labor Statistics.